mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 ### Get the tools

-The good news for Linux is that the entire software world has evolved where platform-agnostic tools such as *Google for Work* or *Office 365* have replaced the legacy tools tied to a specific OS.
-Chrome works very on Linux, as does JetBrains IDEs, VPNs, GoToMeeting, Skype, Dropbox, Hangouts, Google Drive (Insync), and many more.
+Getting developer and enterprise tools on Linux has never been easier.

-While a few proprietary packages such as Office and PhotoShop remain unavailable for Linux, many find alternatives that are just as good for web graphics or complex documents.
+Software has evolved to where platform-agnostic tools such as *Google for Work* or *Office 365* have replaced most tools tied to a specific OS.
+At the same time, many applications available for OSX and Windows now work very well on (K)ubuntu Linux: Chrome, Firefox, JetBrains IDEs, VPNs, GoToMeeting, Skype, Dropbox, Hangouts, Google Drive (Insync), and many more.
+And many popular tools such as MongoDB and NodeJS are Linux-first, which means they work *best* on a Linux OS.

-If we want to game on Linux, the best solution is Steam plus an Nvidia GPU.
+Steam works very well with (K)ubuntu 15.04 and an Nvidia GPU.
+There are now over 1,250 titles available including Shadows of Modor, Counter Strike, Bioshock Infinite, Borderlands 2, and the Metro series.
+We can have a great development workstation *and* a pretty great home computer the kids can love too.

-Steam now has over 1,250 titles available including Shadows of Modor, Counter Strike, Bioshock Infinite, Borderlands 2, and the Metro series.
+Some proprietary packages such as Office and PhotoShop remain unavailable for Linux.
+But I don't need those tools.
+I find Gimp is an excellent web graphics editor and LibreOffice 5 works just great for spreadsheets and presentations.
+Gimp can be used to edit PSD files and LibreOffice can edit Office documents with generally good fidelity.
-We can have a great development workstation *and* a pretty great home computer the kids can love.
+The minor inconvenience of occassional importing one of these documents - for me - is a small price to pay for the vast productivity benefit I see from using Kubuntu as my "daily driver."
+As always, YMMV.

 ### Want to share?